Automattic/cancellation-curve-visualizer/README.md

-# Cancellation Curve
+# Cancellation Curve Visualizer

 This R script helps you visualize when users cancel their plans in a SaaS product.

-For example, here's an example SaaS product with three plans, Gold, Silver, and Bronze:
+For example, here are the cancellation curves for an example SaaS product with three plans, Gold, Silver, and Bronze:

 ![Cancellation Curve Example](images/example.png)

+This shows is that most users who cancel do so pretty quickly and that long term about 30% of Gold plans, 20% of Silver plans, and 10% of Bronze plans cancel their subscription.

 # How to run